Stoke Bardolph: Sewage farm

 By the 1870s, the lower parts of Nottingham were regularly affected by flooding of polluted water from the River Leen, as a consequence of six parishes adjacent to the town discharging raw sewage into the river.
-Marriott Ogle Tarbotton had become the Borough Engineer for Nottingham in 1859, and in 1872 the Nottingham and District Sewerage Act was obtained, which enabled the Nottingham and Leen District Sewerage Board to be created.
+Marriott Ogle Tarbotton had become the Borough Engineer for Nottingham in 1859, and the Nottingham and District Sewerage Act 1872 enabled the Nottingham and Leen District Sewerage Board to be created.
 Tarbotton became the Sewerage Board engineer, in addition to his other duties, and set about building sewers and sewage pumping stations to convey effluent from the city to Stoke Bardolph.
-The Borough Extension Act of 1877 enabled the offending parishes to be incorporated into Nottingham, and the Borough to take over the responsibilities of the Sewerage Board.
+The Nottingham Borough Extension Act 1877 (40 & 41 Vict. c. xxxi) enabled the offending parishes to be incorporated into Nottingham, and the borough to take over the responsibilities of the sewerage board.

-The Corporation leased 638 acre of agricultural land from Earl Manvers at first.
+The corporation leased 638 acre of agricultural land from Earl Manvers at first.
 A deed from 1878 states that John Elliot Burnside leased the farm, now known as Stoke Farm, to the Mayor, Alderman and Burgesses of the Borough of Nottingham for a period of 60 years, at an annual rent of £135.
 It was situated immediately to the north of the church building, and was known to have good drainage, allowing the sewage to be spread over the land, where it seeped into the soil.
 The farm was subsequently purchased.
 Tarbotton was responsible for the construction of the sewage farm, and the first stage became operational on 17 June 1880.
 However, he did not see it completed, as he suffered a stroke while attending a meeting of the Sewage Farm Committee on 4 March 1887, and died two days later.
 Additional land adjacent to the original site was acquired, some of which was in the neighbouring parish of Bulcote.
 The farm produced milk from cattle kept on the land, and was also a centre for pedigree shire horses and pigs.

 Plans for a new sewage treatment works were drawn up in 1928, to be situated further to the west.
 Work on a combined scheme for main drainage and sewage disposal works began in 1936.
 New piping was constructed, and a new pumping station at Sneinton was commissioned, to bring additional sewage to the farm.
 New buildings housed preliminary treatment facilities, before the effluent was spread on the land.
 During the 1950s, the works were extended to include secondary treatment, by the addition of an activated sludge plant and final settlement tanks.
 In 1974, responsibility for the plant was transferred from the City of Nottingham to Severn Trent Water Authority, one of ten regional water authorities established under the terms of the Water Act 1973 to manage water resources in England and Wales.